CrushFam/BookCrushBot/README.md

 The required parameters are taken from environment variables.
  1. TOKEN - The Bot's token.
- 2. BOTM - (True/False) Whether to allow BOTM sessions.
-(Default True)
- 3. BOTM_LIMIT - The number of books to allow per person for BOTM.
+ 2. FICTION_LIMIT - The number of books to allow per person for fiction genre.
 (Default 2)
- 4. FILE - The path of the file for logging progress.
-(Default sys.stdout)
+ 3. NONFICTION_LIMIT - The number of books to allow per person for non-fiction genre.
+(Default 2)
- 5. DATABASE_URL - The path to PostgreSQL database.
+ 4. DATABASE_URL - The path to PostgreSQL database.
- 6. REVIEW - (True/False) Whether to accept book reviews.
-(Default True)
- 7. ROULETTE - (True/False) Whether to allow Roulette sessions.
-(Default True)

 # License